kimnewzealand/agent-tutorial/glossary.md

 **Source**: Brown, T., et al. (2020).
 "Language Models are Few-Shot Learners." *Advances in Neural Information Processing Systems*, 33, 1877-1901.

+### **Temperature**
+**Definition**: A parameter that controls the randomness of a language model's output.
+Lower values (e.g., 0.1) make the model more deterministic and focused, while higher values (e.g., 1.0) increase diversity and creativity in the generated text.

+**Source**: OpenAI.
+(2023).
+"How sampling temperature works." https://platform.openai.com/docs/guides/text-generation/parameters#temperature

 ## 🔧 **Tools and Integration**

 ### **Web Scraping**